Lilyheart/projecteuler/README.md

 This is a repository of solutions to various code challenges completed by Lily Romano.
 Do not submit solutions as your own.

+## LeetCode

+These are challenges posted by [LeetCode](https://leetcode.com/explore/).

+While solutions may not be the absolute best in regards to performance, some attempts are made to be efficient.

 ## Project Euler

 This folder is related to solutions for [Project Euler](https://projecteuler.net/about).

+Performance is not a concern while completing these challenges.

 ### Euler 100 Progress